zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

     ![](images/444749cbf21602a501446fe9c14b1949.png " ")

-4. Verify and confirm that the target has been re-patched to 18.10 by going to Targets Databases as shown below
+4. Verify and confirm that the target has been re-patched to Oracle Database 18.10 by going to Targets Databases as shown below

     ![](images/05d8c8153c8c990ac80810fef434baa3.png " ")